-The other day, a friend from London asked me, 'Are people still doing that glazed-donut thing on their nails?'
+The other day, a friend asked me, 'Are people still doing that glazed-donut thing on their nails?'
 I laughed remembering where the trend all began — in an interview, Hailey Bieber told us that her manicurist rubs chrome dust over her nails and TikTok coined it the 'glazed donut' manicure.
 Obviously, the reach was global.

-I offer that the concept of a glazed-donut manicure is still very much in because of how versatile it is (you can add chrome to any base polish color, which makes it kind of timeless).
+I offer that the concept of a glazed-donut manicure is still very much in because of how versatile it is (you can add chrome to any base polish colour, which makes it kind of timeless).
 However, if you're thinking about alternative trendy nail-art designs — maybe for a holiday party — we have a few ideas.
 Ahead, we're giving you the manis that our editors are wearing this fall into winter.
 Scroll ahead for our recs.

 A trend by a few different names, velvet nails, the cat-eye, or magnetic gels, this look involves a sparkle polish and a magnet.
-To get the look, R29 Beauty Director Sara Tan went to a Lou’s Beauty Bar in Hermosa Beach and saw Mimi, an artist who specializes in Japanese gel manicures.
-Basically, what happens is you pick your base color — a sandy beige is a solid neutral option — then the artist holds a magnet to the gel, which essentially lifts the sparkle to create a velour-like finish.
+To get the look, R29 Beauty Director Sara Tan went to a Lou’s Beauty Bar in Hermosa Beach and saw Mimi, an artist who specialises in Japanese gel manicures.
+Basically, what happens is you pick your base colour — a sandy beige is a solid neutral option — then the artist holds a magnet to the gel, which essentially lifts the sparkle to create a velour-like finish.

 Truthfully, we don't really understand how this works.
 But here, nail artist Queenie Nguyen shows a closeup of her process.
 She uses the Velvet Vision Gel Effects Collection by OPI, which comes in six different shades — plus the magnet, of course.
 This isn't an at-home system, because it's a gel that has to be cured, but if you nail artist or local salon carries the OPI line, you should be able to ask for it.